Best Edge Computers: Driving the Future of Distributed Computing

 2. Healthcare: Remote Patient Monitoring

-- Deployed edge computers with wearable devices for chronic condition management
+- Utilized edge computers alongside wearable devices for managing chronic conditions

 - Reduced hospital readmissions by 40%